Use the icons below to discover year-end giving concepts.

 Offering multiple channels of giving will make it easy for your donors to give however they prefer.
-Some may want to give through an online donation form, but others may prefer using their smartphones (text-to-donate) or a giving kiosk onsite at an event.
+Some may want to give through an online donation form, but others may prefer using text-to-donate or a giving app at an event.
 If donors aren’t familiar with your cause or organization, they may happen across it during a peer-to-peer fundraising campaign that your nonprofit runs.

 Other Easy Tools

 Offering suggested gift amounts, allowing donors to create their own accounts, and activating recurring gift options can all work to make your supporters’ giving process even smoother.
 If they have a good experience with your donation process now, they will be more likely to come back later.